youssef-mansor/TheAgentCompany/docs/SETUP.md

 All services are up and running!
 ```

+Now you should be able to visit the services in your browser.
+Check out the [servers/README.md](../servers/README.md) for more details if you'd like to poke around the services.
-Now you are ready to start evaluation.
+Otherwise, ready to start evaluation?
 Please refer to the [EVALUATION DOC](./EVALUATION.md) for more details.

 # Troubleshooting